R

 jam and whipped cream, or a lunch fit for a land-based restaurant,

 and partake of beer and local wines.
-The wines are particularly

 good.